-The visa with the limited territorial validity for Germany and France is issued on the basis of Article 25 (1) (a) (iii) and (2) of the Visa Code and France has given its consent to extending the validity by means of the form announcing the seafarer's arrival (Annex IX, Part 2 of the Visa Code) which already includes the required consent
+The visa with the limited territorial validity for Germany and France is issued on the basis of Article 25 (1) (a) (iii) and (2) of the Visa Code and France has given its consent to extending the validity by means of the form for exchanging information among Member States' authorities on seafarers (Annex 26)22 which already includes the required consent.

-Example: The port of Hamburg is informed by the shipping company of the transfer of a Belarus seafarer from one vessel to another vessel.
+Example: The port of Hamburg is informed by the shipping company of the transfer of a Pakistani seafarer from one vessel to another vessel.
 The seafarer will leave a vessel in Hamburg and sign on to a cruise liner in Rotterdam.
 The reason for the transfer is a need for urgent replacement of a key member of staff in order for the cruise liner to depart from Rotterdam without serious delay.